-Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 570 new COVID-19 cases in the two-week period from October 3 - October 16, 2021.
-This is a ten percent decrease from the previously reported two-week period.
-The daily cases reported, based on a seven-day average, over this two-week period was sixty-one (Graph 1).
-This indicates that, on average, there have been sixty-one new cases each day throughout the Quad-County area.
+Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 718 new COVID-19 cases in the two-week period from October 31 - November 13, 2021.
+This is a two percent decrease from the previously reported two-week period.
+The daily cases reported, based on a seven-day average, over this two-week period was fifty-two (Graph 1).
+This indicates that, on average, there have been forty-three new cases each day throughout the Quad-County area.

 Oftentimes, lab reports are received with incomplete data and our survey data is on a delay.
 As such, the following demographic data has a significant percentage of unknown or missing information.
-The average age across all counties was forty-four years old with a range of less than one years old to one hundred years old.
-Forty percent of cases were female, and sixty percent were male.
-Of the cases that reported their race, eighty-five percent were reported as White, nine percent of cases were reported as other, one percent reported American Indian or Alaskan Native, less than one percent reported as Native Hawaiian or other Pacific Islander, three percent reported Black or African American, and two percent Asian.
-Of those who reported their ethnicity, eighty-two percent reported as Non-Hispanic or Latino/a, seventeen percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
-There were three known hospitalizations across all counties during this two-week period.
-This is a forty percent decrease from the previous two-week period.
-According to the Nevada Hospital Association report on October 13, 2021, hospitalizations are decreasing in Northern Nevada.
-Hospitals are reporting significant staffing shortages resulting in downstream patient care effects.
-There were four COVID-19 related deaths across the four counties.
+The average age across all counties was forty-four years old with a range of less than one years old to ninety-six years old.
+Fifty percent of cases were female, forty-nine percent were male, and less than one percent are unknown.
+Of the cases that reported their race, sixty-seven percent were reported as White, eight percent of cases were reported as other, two percent reported American Indian or Alaskan Native, less than one percent reported as Native Hawaiian or other Pacific Islander, less than one percent reported Black or African American, and less than one percent reported Asian.
+Of those who reported their ethnicity, sixty-six percent reported as Non-Hispanic or Latino/a, fourteen percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
+There were twenty known hospitalizations across all counties during this two-week period.
+This is a ten percent increase from the previous two-week period.
+According to the Nevada Hospital Association report on November 4, 2021, hospitalizations are steadily increasing in Northern Nevada.
+There were seven COVID-19 related deaths across the four counties.
 Morbidity data is often delayed, so this number only represents the data that has been made available for this two-week period.